farcasterxyz/hub-monorepo/src/sets/signerSet/README.md

 - **Cleanup work**

 1. Change Spec to be up-to-date with implementation in terms of terminology, for SignerSet scoped content. (e.g. Accounts are written "Usernames" in spec)
+2. Implement the rest of the unit tests
-2. Inline code docs
+3. Inline code docs
-3. README.md should be a usage doc and this scratchpad should be moved to a .scratch.md file.
+4. README.md should be a usage doc and this scratchpad should be moved to a .scratch.md file.

 - **Hub integration**